 In 2020, Senator Bernie Sanders stated that AIPAC provides a platform for bigotry and announced he would not attend their conference.

-In March 2022, AIPAC's PAC released its first endorsements, which included 37 Congresspersons of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.
-This endorsement drew criticism.
+In March 2022, AIPAC's PAC endorsed 37 Congresspersons of the "Sedition Caucus" who had voted to overturn the 2020 election of Joe Biden.

-In May 2022, it was revealed that AIPAC, through the United Democracy Project (UDP), was spending millions to defeat progressive Democrats, particularly female candidates who might align with "the Squad."
+In May 2022, it was revealed that AIPAC, through the United Democracy Project (UDP), spent millions to defeat progressive Democrats, particularly female candidates aligned with "the Squad."

-In August 2022, AIPAC tweeted that "George Soros has a long history of backing anti-Israel groups...Now he’s giving $1 million to help @jstreetdotorg support anti-Israel candidates and attack pro-Israel Democrats."
+In August 2022, AIPAC tweeted that "George Soros has a long history of backing anti-Israel groups," leading to denouncements of antisemitism by the left-wing Jewish organization IfNotNow.

-In 2023, during an appearance on CBS Face the Nation (February 19), Senator Bernie Sanders stated that AIPAC, formerly bipartisan, had evolved towards attempting to "destroy" the American progressive movement.
+In 2023, on CBS Face the Nation, Senator Bernie Sanders said that AIPAC had evolved from being bipartisan to attempting to "destroy" the American progressive movement.

-In mid-March 2024, with reports of AIPAC and UDP planning to spend $100M to primary incumbent progressive House Democrats, opponents formed the Reject AIPAC coalition "to protect democracy & Palestinian rights".
+In March 2024, with reports of AIPAC and UDP planning to spend $100M to primary incumbent progressive House Democrats, opponents formed the Reject AIPAC coalition to "protect democracy & Palestinian rights".

-In late 2024, Elliot Brandt was named CEO of AIPAC, succeeding Howard Kohr.
+In late 2024, Elliot Brandt was named the new CEO of AIPAC, succeeding Howard Kohr.

 In 2025, former Representative Matt Gaetz spoke about a “downward pressure” on congress members to participate in AIEF trips, particularly for members of the Foreign Affairs, Armed Services, or Intelligence committees.